codepath/android_guides/Extended-ActionBar-Guide.md

 }
 ```

-We can customize the search icon and text color with:
+We can customize the search icon and text color with [this approach with styles](http://stackoverflow.com/a/26897024) or the Java code below:

 ```java
 @Override